SenseLogic/PHYX/README.md

 phyx VIEW//*.pht STYLE/*.styl
 ```

-Fixes the style declarations in the `.pht` files of the `VIEW/` folder and subfolders,
+Fixes style declarations in the `.pht` files of the `VIEW/` folder and subfolders,
 and in the `.styl` files of the `STYLE/` folder.

 ## Limitations